abond936/My-Journal/docs/Project.md

   - TypeScript for type safety
   - Jest for testing
   - Custom scripts for migration and backup

-### Deployment Model
-- Netlify for hosting and CI/CD
-- GitHub for source control and collaboration
-- Firebase for backend services

 ### Operational Summary
 Most have many photos, but they remain hidden with limited ways for them to be enjoyed.
 This